Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 With the number one quality management principle being customer focus, it makes sense that customer-facing industries, such as hospitality, would benefit greatly from ISO Certification.
 Hospitality workers spend lots of their time dealing with customer problems and concerns; having clearly defined procedures creates a consistent response from your employees leading to happier and more satisfied customers.

 Manufacturing relies heavily on quality and efficiency; implementing a QMS ensures you are following the best business practices in health and safety while continuously improving methods and standards.
 A quality management system communicates value to your markets, locally and internationally, while fostering team commitment.

 Strict deadlines, tight budgets, and high employee turnover riddle the construction industry.
 ISO standards can help reduce waste costs, create a safer and happier workplace for workers, and create positive internal communications to ensure streamlined processes.

 Tech companies deal with complex procedures that need to be streamlined to adhere to security regulations and stay in business.
 The ISO standard requires you to assess risks and opportunities to improve internal processes, eliminate potential failures, and create disaster recovery plans.

 Getting the ISO 9001 Certification is beneficial to any company that wants to improve employee and customer satisfaction, reduce costs and waste, and streamline communications with the aim of continuous improvement.

-Implementing more sustainable practises is a bonus of ISO 9001 standards.
-To develop your sustainable skill set and expand your knowledge, check out Ashton College’s Introduction to Environmental Studies course and Sustainability course.
+Implementing more sustainable practices is a bonus of ISO 9001 standards.
+To develop your sustainable skillset and expand your knowledge, check out Ashton College’s Introduction to Environmental Studies course and Sustainability course.